Quantelect/quantelect-landing-page/README.md

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. **Fork the Project:**
+1. Fork the Project.
-    - Create a fork of the repository within the organization if you have the necessary permissions.
-    - Alternatively, clone the repository and create a new branch for your feature or fix.

-2. **Create your Feature Branch:**
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
-    ```sh
-    git checkout -b feature/AmazingFeature
-    ```

-3. **Commit your Changes:**
-    ```sh
-    git commit -m 'Add some AmazingFeature'
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
-    ```

-4. **Push to the Branch:**
+4. Push to the Branch (`git push origin feature/AmazingFeature`).
-    ```sh
-    git push origin feature/AmazingFeature
-    ```

-5. **Open a Pull Request:**
+5. Open a Pull Request.
-    - Go to the repository on GitHub.
-    - Open a new pull request from your feature branch to the `main` branch.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---

-Thank you for contributing to the Quantelect repository.
+Thank you for visiting our repository.
 If you have any questions or suggestions, feel free to open an issue or contact us at [info@quantelect.com](mailto:info@quantelect.com).